renjeffreyy/renjeffreyy.github.io/README.md

   - `git checkout -b <name of your branch>`
 - push your branch to github
   - `git push origin <name of your branch>`

+# Javascript Concepts

+### Intersection Observer
+Helps determine the visibility of elements in the DOM.
+When you have an element inside of a parent element or viewport, the observer observes changes in the intersection of the element relative to the parent element.

+Used for
+- infinite scroll
+- lazy loading images
+- animations

+#### Event Loops

 # React.js